Snowmobiler Counts Blessings As Stranger Finds Him Buried: 'Help Me!'

 Back closer to the parking lot, Ken Russell, who was visiting from Texas, was arguing with his wife about going out in a storm, unaware that someone was missing.

-“We had a little bit of a brouhaha because she said, ‘you really shouldn’t be going out,’ and I said, ‘I got to go out, I got to go out,’ something’s just making me go out,” he recalled.READ MORE: Jefferson County Deputies Looking For Road Rage Suspects
+“We had a little bit of a brouhaha because she said, ‘you really shouldn’t be going out,’ and I said, ‘I got to go out, I got to go out,’ something’s just making me go out,” he recalled.READ MORE: 'They Left Her For Dead': 14 Year Old & 18 Year Old Charged With Murder Of Pamela Cabriales On Colfax

 The snow was picking up and while Russell’s wife headed back to the car, he went to take a few quick laps.
 On his last lap, he spotted McGinn’s sled.